aztfmods/.github/profile/README.md

 ### Principles:

-* The [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification and [Semantic versioning](https://semver.org/) is used based on branch name.
+* [Semantic versioning](https://semver.org/) is applied based on branch name.
+* The [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification is enforced
 * Before merging to the main branch there is required validation that must succeed.
 * Release PRs are used to generate releases and tags.
 * Various linting will be enforced.